iaslab-unipd/UNIPD-Mask/README.md

 to intensive care.
 Through an airtight connection with patients' airways, C-PAP devices create a constant positive pressure airflow while improving the patients breathing capacity.
 As a result, it is absolutely necessary to supply C-PAP devices, and this need led to the development of alternative solutions.

-The Department of Information Engineering and the Department of Medicine of the University of Padova (Italy) developed *UNIPD-Mask* (see Fig. 1): a set of valves that allows converting *EasyBreath*, the snorkeling mask developed and marketed by Decathlon, into a C-PAP mask (patent pendant n. **IT 1020200008305**).
+The Department of Information Engineering and the Department of Medicine of the University of Padova (Italy) developed *UNIPD-Mask* (see Fig. 1 and 2): a set of valves that allows converting *EasyBreath*, the snorkeling mask developed and marketed by Decathlon, into a C-PAP mask (patent pendant n. **IT 1020200008305**).
 This repository collects 3D models of the developed parts.
 They are freely accessible and replicable.

 The proposed invention follows the idea of Isinnova SRL (Brescia, Italy) in the development of [*Charlotte*](https://www.isinnova.it/easy-covid19/) and solves *Charlotte* problems related to the limited section of its air inlet and outlet ducts: during inhalation, systems equipped with *Charlotte* valve are not able to